 Dickey Ridge Visitor Center (milepost 4.6) – Little gift shop and a store to grab snacks.
 Fantastic informational displays on the park.
 Great panoramic view from the back field.
 Start of the Fox Hollow Trail.

 Throughout the year, excluding winter, the rangers put on a variety of programs to give guests an in-depth view of the park.
 Many of the programs include a hike on one of the parks many trails.
-However, there are also programs to learn the history of the Shenandoah, about the animals of the park.
-There’s even a tour to Rapidan camp, President Hoover’s summer retreat.
+However, there are also programs to learn the history of the Shenandoah, and about the animals of the park.
+There’s even a tour to Rapidan Camp, President Hoover’s summer retreat.

 Check the Shenandoah’s National Park website for the Ranger Program schedule.